 The pubs, too, must have stood out from the American saloon.
 Saloons were rarely praised publicly then, even in cosmopolitan New York.

 Consider this image of pre-Prohibition ale drinking in New Jersey (source noted below).

 The locale was Harrison, east of Manhattan again and another town in upstate New Jersey.
 You can see the big glasses used to hold a darkish beer, probably Ballantine India Pale Ale, whose advertisement is tacked on the wall.

 It’s a safe assumption that cataracts of ale and porter similar to the drinks above helped mutton pie galore slide down in Paterson.

 Mutton pie and British-style IPA – that was America, one culinary corner of it, then.
 But the pies survive in northern New Jersey, and the IPA is back although probably not tasting like it did in 1916 due to the modern hops.

 There must be a craft beer scene in or around Paterson today.
 Its movers and shakers should give the local bakers a call who still make the old foods and do a pre-Prohibition picnic or supper.
 The beers are back to pair with them, more or less.
 And the old foods never went away.

 Note re images: The first two images are from the website of Stewart’s Scottish Market in Keaney, NJ, as linked in the text.
-The third is from the historical website www.nj.com, supplied by the New Jersey Historical Society.
+The third is from the historical website www.nj.com, from the New Jersey Historical Society.
 All intellectual property in the images belongs solely to the lawful owners, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.